Seattle's tiny homes get a big upgrade

 But Schluester with Eden Villages acknowledges that developing tiny home or tiny cottage communities on the West Coast is harder.

 “The West Coast is certainly different.
-There’s not four acres laying around that’s super affordable for a charity to buy to house forty people,” Schluester said.
+There’s not four acres laying around that’s super affordable for a charity to buy to house 40 people,” Schluester said.

 But he said even in Seattle where an apartment building might make more sense, there are ways to incorporate more of a sense of community.